Rouble Nagi: Misaal Mumbai | Slum Painting

 “Misaal Mumbai” is another initiative Social Activist Rouble Nagi.
 It all began with Paint Dharavi in 2016 and now extended to Bandra West along with several sites in Mumbai and other parts of Maharashtra.
 The project in Bandra West consisted of the painting of over 285 houses in Jaffar Baba Colony, Mount Mary, Bandra West.
 Rouble Nagi and her team along with help from locals and residents painted and cleaned the slums in these areas.

-The slums of Mumbai are home to millions of people, however, these areas are often drab and dirty.
-Rouble Nagi through her initiatives, is slowly transforming the city's slums into giant works of art.
-Rouble Nagi initially visited slums in her hometown to provide art classes for the children, this inspired her to do more.